Brazil is the world's leading grower and exporter of coffee beans, with a mellow flavor that makes for a very typical

 Recent efforts by the Brazilian government have sought to change that perception and rebrand Brazil as a specialty coffee.
 Organic and Fair Trade certified coffee originating from Brazil are becoming more common.

 Improvements in cultivation methods and green coffee processing, however, may not be enough to overcome the fact that the country's non-volcanic soil is less than ideal for growing coffee, as are the lower-than-optimal growing elevations (most of the world's fine Arabica coffees are grown at higher elevations).

-That said, it should be known that Brazil does grow some great green coffee.
-A well-oiled exporting machine means that brokers always have green coffees on offer to wholesalers, distributors and importers in North America and Canada.
-Brazil coffee is the dominant coffee in blends provided by the biggest roasting companies, and also the main bean used in packaged coffees.
+That said, it should be known that Brazil does grow some great coffees.
+A well-oiled exporting industry means that brokers always have unroasted green coffees on offer to wholesalers, distributors and green coffee importers in North America and Canada.
+Brazil's coffees make up the bulk of many blends provided by the biggest brands, and is also the main bean used in many grocery store coffees.